 Foods that are high in these nutrients include animal products, in particular red meat, eggs and seafood.
 So perhaps your “healthy” vegan or vegetarian diet could be responsible for you feeling cold all the time.
 Vegetarian metabolism supporting foods include dairy, coconut, root vegetables and fresh fruit which provide healthy carbohydrates and saturated fats to support your metabolism and energy generation processes.

-Foods which can lead to feeling cold all the time
+Foods which can lead to feeling cold all of the time

 On the other hand some nutritious foods that can lead to you feeling cold include cruciferous vegetables such as kale, broccoli and cauliflower.
 These contain compounds called goitregens which can impact your thyroid function when consumed excessively.
 Similarly, foods high in poly-unsaturated fats such as nuts, seeds and vegetable oils can inhibit energy production (note that hibernating animals eat these foods before going to sleep for the winter).